 - Does the SMSF have the ability to invest in derivatives?

 - Will the SMSF incorporate gearing/borrowing into it’s Investment Strategy

-How often does a SMSF Investment Strategy need to be reviewed?
+How Often Does an SMSF Investment Strategy Need to be Reviewed?

-There is no set time frame on the review of Investment Strategy.
+There is no set time frame for the review of the Investment Strategy.
 It is simply stated that it needs to be reviewed regularly.

 I think this is because the regularity will be determined by the circumstances and investments of the SMSF.

-The frequency of SMSF Investment Strategy reviews may be determined by factors such as level of contributions, stage of life of the members (accumulation or draw down or both), types of assets owned by the SMSF and so on.
+The frequency of SMSF Investment Strategy reviews may be determined by factors such as level of contributions, stage of life of the members (accumulation or pension or both), types of assets owned by the SMSF and so on.